Father John Mulholland

 - THE PLAN FOR AN INNOCENT TWO-WEEK “TORTURE TRIP” WITH TEEN BOYS IN 1968

-In August 1968, a mother brought the pastor of St. Joseph’s parish two letters written by Mulholland to her young son earlier in the summer.
+According to media reports, in August 1968, a mother brought the pastor of St. Joseph’s parish two letters written by Mulholland to her young son earlier in the summer.
 The boy left for a two-week vacation with the priest just before his mother found the letters.
 The letters had graphic cut-out images of people engaged in bondage play, and also included the following paragraph:

 “Plan and prepare to break me on vacation.
 If you can get me to beg to be punished by you even more and beg to be your slave – I will offer a just homage payment – such as – you can be my financial bookkeeper for the school term, possessing the checkbook with signed blank checks – or an outright fee each month of maybe 10% of the balance.
 You really have no imagination – this is your chance – take over – become master in fact as well as word – make me know what it means to squirm, sweat and fear and to understand what slave means.”